WFUCSCCho/project-1-part-2-samcho-1/README.md

 This is a nifty little program that I wrote that will write NAMD configuration file for doing the 1st nanosecond of MD simulation and then the 2nd nanosecond and so forth until the end.

 12. Next we will set up the SLURM script for running MD simulations on the cluster.
 Again, this is a generic script for any biomolecule.
-You will need to modify it using the VS Code program..
+You will need to modify it using the __nano__ program..

   a.
 Open “md-equil.slurm” and "md-dyna.slurm" using __nano__.